 We are exploring a wide range of crosslinked polymer systems as materials that operate as the solid electrolyte in batteries.
 Such solid polymer electrolytes (SPEs) solve the issue of liquid electrolytes being highly flammable and volatile, and also allows batteries to achieve a greater capacity.
 Through control of the polymer composition and architecture we are enabling the SPE to possess high conductivity, yet retain high mechanical strength to handle the mechanical and thermal stresses during battery operation (discharging and charging).

-Our group has recent established a novel processing route to control the morphology of multi-component polymer systems.
+Our group has established a novel processing route to control the morphology of multi-component polymer systems.
 We invoke light pattern formation processes during the photo-curing of photoreactive blends, whereby the blend morphology inherits the same pattern as the light profile.
 This results in novel binary phase structures, which may be directed and tuned with light.
-We are current exploiting this process to control the morphology in blends that may be used for advanced anodes or gel electrolytes in lithium ion batteries, thermo-electric conversion, and solid-state lighting.
+We are currently exploiting this process to control the morphology in blends that may be used for advanced electrolytes in lithium ion batteries, thermo-electric conversion, and solid-state lighting.